srikanth-kandi/react-ipl-dashboard/README.md

 <summary>Click to view</summary>

 #### Local Development
-- Download dependencies by running `npm install`
+- Download dependencies by running `pnpm install`
-- Start up the app using `npm start`
+- Start up the app using `pnpm start`

 #### Docker Setup (Recommended)
 - **Build and run with Docker Compose:**